 Modify Shader Resources for Asynchronous Support

 To avoid loading the GLSL shader files synchronously, the files must be loaded before the creation of a SimpleShader object.
-Based on this observation, your shader_resources engine component module should be used to load the GLSL shader files during engine initialization as it is used to create sharable instances of the SimpleShader object.
-In general, the shader_resources component can serve as the infrastructure that supports all future loading and sharing of game engine shader resources.
+Recall that a single instance of SimpleShader object is created in the shader_resources module and shared among all Renderables.
+You can now asynchronously load the GLSL shader files before the creation of the SimpleShader object.

-TEMP TEXT
+Edit shader_resources.js and import functionality from the text and resource_map modules.

 import * as text from "../resources/text.js";